unicode-research/research-group-website/content/authors/Deep Gandhi/_index.md

 # Organizations/Affiliations
 organizations:
-  - name: Dwarkadas J. Sanghvi College of Engineering
+  - name: University of Alberta
     url: ""

 # Short bio (displayed in user profile at end of posts)